botwiki/botwiki.org/content/bots/twitterbots/holidaybot4000.md

 */

 [![](/content/bots/twitterbots/images/holidaybot4000.png)](https://twitter.com/holidaybot4000)

-A Twitter bot that tweets holidays around the world for the given day.
-Created by [@fourtonfish](https://twitter.com/fourtonfish).
+[@holidaybot4000](https://twitter.com/holidaybot4000) is a Twitter bot that tweets holidays around the world for the given day.
+It was created by [@fourtonfish](https://twitter.com/fourtonfish).